-The sweet and or hot pepper is the best summer varieties and they are also great for your pizza and salsas for roasting.
-Peppers can be planted in close proximity with carrots, radishes. members of the allium family and squash.
+The sweet and or hot pepper is the best summer variety and they are also great for your pizza and salsas for roasting.
+Peppers can be planted in close proximity to carrots, and radishes. members of the allium family and squash.

 Melons are sensitive to drought, hence they need to be watered regularly until they begin to bear fruit.
 They are ready to be harvested when their aroma is strong and the blossom end is beginning to soften.

 Squashes are one of the easiest edibles to grow during summer.
 There are so many varieties of squash to for but the popular ones are Summer Squash, Crookneck, Pattypans, Delicata, Zucchini and Cousa are all great options for your summer garden.

 Squash needs a spot with full sun and should be watered well after sowing the seed.